ICICLE-ai/speech-server/README.md

     pip install -r requirements.txt
     ```

-2. Add the following line to `server/bin/activate` to ensure that the necessary libraries are accessible:
+    - If you are using the Nemo-based ASR model, use the following requirements file:

     ```bash
+    pip install -r requirements_wx_nemo.txt
+    ```

+2. Add the following lines to `server/bin/activate` to ensure that the necessary libraries are accessible:

+    ```bash
     export LD_LIBRARY_PATH=/path/to/environment/server/lib64/python3.11/site-packages/nvidia/cublas/lib:/path/to/environment/server/lib64/python3.11/site-packages/nvidia/cudnn/lib
+    ```

+    If you are using the Nemo version, also add the following:

+    ```bash
+    export CPATH=$HOME/python-dev/include:$CPATH
     ```

 3. If Java 11.0 is not installed, set up the Java environment variables.
 Add the following to `server/bin/activate`: